kubernetes/kompose/docs/architecture.md

 ## Outputter

-Outputter takes Transformer result and executes the given action.
-For example, action can be displaying result to stdout or directly deploying artifacts to Kubernetes/OpenShift.
+The Outputter takes the Transformer result and executes the given action.
+For example, action can display results to stdout or directly deploy artifacts to Kubernetes/OpenShift.